ankit10a/squid-task/README.md

 # Environment
-- for dev
+- For development
 ```
 npm run dev
 ```
-for produciton
+- For produciton

 ```
 npm start